 Superintendent Marlon Howard announced the new guideline in a post to the TCMS Facebook page.

-Howard did not specify which grades may be subject to the new chaperone guidelines, but said more information would be announced ahead of the team’s next home game, which is scheduled for Sept.
+Howard did not specify which grades may be subject to the new chaperone rule, but said more information would be announced ahead of the team’s next home game, which is scheduled for Sept.
 5 against Springfield.

 “These changes will be different, unexpected and possibly uncomfortable for some, but we have to ensure Trotwood-Madison City Schools is a safe environment for all,” the post reads.